 Cost: Basic Free.
 Premium version starts at $103

-If you are just starting out, or tight on budget, it is fine to want to test the waters first by using a free plugin.
+If you are just starting out, or tight on budget, it is OK to test the waters first.
+Best way to do it is to use a free plugin.
 Yith is a subscription plugin for Woocommerce which has a free and paid version.

 To lure more customers and make more sales, you can offer coupons on every subscription renewal or additional subscriptions.
 You can do this quite easily, thanks to Subscriptions for WooCommerce coupon feature.

 This plugin comes with an automated email notification feature that sends out billing notifications to subscribers.

 Its synchronized renew subscriptions feature lets you schedule all billings to occur at the same time irrespective of the date each user subscribed.